AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * temporal ID
 * DTIs
 * frame_number of the current frame
-* frame_numbers of the Referred frames
+* frame_number of each of the Referred frames
-* frame_numbers of last frame in each Chain
+* frame_number of last frame in each Chain

 ##### A.4.1 Syntax